AjinkyaBijwe/Code-Beautifier/README.md

 # Angular Code Beautifier

-This project is made with latest Angular 7 using open source library js-beautify, beautify code mirror and sql-formatter.
+This project is made with latest Angular 7 using open source library js-beautify, code mirror and sql-formatter.
 HTML, CSS, JS or SQL code can be beautified.
 Project also includes advance options for minor tweaking

 ## Installation